• Home

 The depletion of tumor necrosis factor brings up the topic of whether exercise reduces the risk of cancer, or better.
 After all, cancer relates directly to immune function.

-Does Exercise Help Prevent Cancer or Cancer Mortality?
+Does Exercise Help Prevent Cancer or Mortality?

 A new study from the National Cancer Institute and National Institutes of Health analyzed 45 studies between 1950 to 2011 that followed cancer and exercise.
 They correlated cancer survivorship with physical exercise.
 They found that the results were marginal: There seems to be some benefit derived from exercise for breast cancer and colon cancer survivorship.
 But not much benefit has been observed from other types of cancers.
 The researchers stated: